 Research projects must be conducted by a team of at least two co-principal investigators (Co-PI’s) from different institutions.
 The research project should be multidisciplinary, incorporating multiple components such as basic, translational, clinical, and epidemiological research.

-Please note: Due to the COVID-19 pandemic, the ABTA is not able to accept applications for the Research Collaboration Grants for the 2021 grant cycle.
+Please note: Due to the impact of the COVID-19 pandemic, the ABTA is not able to accept applications for the Research Collaboration Grants for the 2022 grant cycle.

 Applications for the ABTA Research Collaboration Grants are typically accepted every other year.
 Applications are pre-screened by Letter of Intent, due in December.
 Invitations and instructions to submit a Full Application are extended by email in February, with an application due date in March.